-The AWFCG-approved Smoke Effects Mitigation and Public Health Protection Protocols are available the AWFCG web page (https://fire.ak.blm.gov/administration/awfcg.php).
-For current smoke information and forecast, regulations, advisories, and educational materials, refer to the DEC website (https://www.dec.state.ak.us/air/anpms/index.htm).
+The AWFCG-approved Smoke Effects Mitigation and Public Health Protection Protocols are available the AWFCG web page.
+For current smoke information and forecast, regulations, advisories, and educational materials, refer to the ADEC website.

 When convened, the AMAC addresses air quality and smoke management issues.
 During periods of extensive fire activity, the AMAC group in conjunction with ADEC may determine that new fire starts will be suppressed due to smoke and air quality concerns regardless of fire management options.